johannschopplich/kirbyup/docs/cookbook/import-panel-core.md

 })
 ```

 Any part of your Panel plugin can now import from the Kirby Panel source.
-For example, let's import some props for a new Kirby field component:
+For example, let's import some props from the Kirby base field component.
+The Panel itself uses imports like `@/components/Forms/Field.vue` all the time.
+And you can do the same in your Vue component's `<script>` section:

 ```js
 import { props as FieldProps } from '@/components/Forms/Field.vue'